 For more than 35 years, the London Marathon has been an extraordinary force for good that has inspired millions of people to participate in physical activity.
 The success of the London Marathon has enabled London Marathon Events Ltd to stage world-class mass participation events in London, Surrey and Northamptonshire.

-London Marathon Events Ltd now organises Prudential RideLondon (as the majority shareholder of the London & Surrey Cycling Partnership) in addition to the Virgin Money London Marathon, the adidas Silverstone Half Marathon, the Vitality London 10,000, the Vitality Westminster Mile, the Standard Chartered Great City Race and Swim Serpentine.
+London Marathon Events Ltd now organises Prudential RideLondon (as the majority shareholder of the London & Surrey Cycling Partnership) in addition to the Virgin Money London Marathon, The Big Half, the Vitality London 10,000, the Vitality Westminster Mile, the Standard Chartered Great City Race and Swim Serpentine.

 After costs, 100 per cent of the surplus is gifted to The London Marathon Charitable Trust which then awards grants to recreational projects in London and other areas where London Marathon Events Limited events are staged – including London, South Northamptonshire and Surrey.